AnyaKovalenko/ARTIC-HELP/README.md

 **_“Reducing Supply Chain Dependencies for Viral Genomic Surveillance: Get by with a Little HELP from Commercial Enzymes Already in Your Lab Freezer”_**

-> ✏️ _Kovalenko, G., Hosmillo, M., Kent, C., Rowe, K., Rambaut, A., Loman, N. J., Quick, J., & Goodfellow, I. (2025).
+> preprint..✏️ _Kovalenko, G., Hosmillo, M., Kent, C., Rowe, K., Rambaut, A., Loman, N. J., Quick, J., & Goodfellow, I. (2025).
 Reducing supply chain dependencies for viral genomic surveillance: Get by with a little HELP from commercial enzymes already in your lab freezer. bioRxiv. https://doi.org/10.1101/2025.06.11.658579_

 ---